By Gabrielle Kratsas

 Schools are doing much more than they used to, and their efforts are improving each year.
 Research shows that today’s colleges and universities want to be viewed as safe and welcoming places to all students, and they are happy to go the extra mile to ensure that they are.
 Some efforts these schools are continuously working to improve include safety concerns, recruitment, awareness and education both in and outside of the LGBTQ community.

-The following list was compiled using the Campus Pride Index, which self-assesses LGBTQ-friendly policies, programs and practices, The Princeton Review and individual research of each school.
+The following list was compiled based on individual research of each school.
 The order in which they’re presented is not intended to imply a ranking.

 50.University of Southern California in Los Angeles

 USC has LGBT-supportive organizations for undergraduates, graduates, high school students, freshmen, staff, faculty, alumni and students from other schools.

 Every year since 1990, USC’s Queer & Ally Student Assembly publishes the OUTlist in the Daily Trojan on National Coming Out Day.
 The list is a declaration of support for the LGBT and Ally Community signed by those supportive individuals among students, staff, faculty and alumni.

 The LGBT Resource Center provides an abundance of online resources, programs and involvement opportunities to anyone within the USC community.
 Some of their signature programs include an Athlete Chat, Greek Chat, uRap—a weekly confidential discussion group—and the “Safe Zone” Program.

 USC Housing also offers the Rainbow Floor to undergraduate and graduate students, which is a “special interest resident community that provides support, education and advocacy opportunities for lesbian, gay, bisexual, transgender, queer, and ally (LGBTQA) students,” according to the website.